ahmadalli/public-notes/docs/0020-a-guide-to-writing.md

 ### Type of writing

-Before we start writing, we need to figure out what is type of our writing.
+Before we start writing, we need to figure out the type of our writing.
 There are four types of writing:

 - **Reference**: The goal is to transfer information, like the documentation of a library or a framework.
 - **Tutorials**: The goal is to transfer skills, like the tutorials on the official website of a library or a framework.
 - **Pitch**: The goal is to cause action, like a marketing email or a job application.